Artist

 The band was reformed in 1972 by bass player Franco Boldrini, the only member from the original line-up, for a new recording deal with Fonit Cetra, that only produced an LP.

-A very rare album, probably due to the absolute lack of interest and a small pressing, Fiore di metallo has been re-released in the Fonit / Vinyl Magic series in early 90's but it's one of the hardest to find of those reissues.
-Some copies of this 1991 reissue are reported to have a single cover instead of the standard gatefold.
+A very rare album, probably due to the absolute lack of interest and a small pressing, Fiore di metallo has been re-released in the Fonit/Vinyl Magic series in early 90's from the original matrix.
+Some copies of this 1991 reissue were reported with a single cover instead of the standard gatefold.

 No counterfeits exist nor foreign vinyl pressings.

-A japanese CD exists, on Strange Days (1010), with mini-LP cover, just like the
+A Japanese CD exists, on Strange Days (1010), with mini-LP cover, just like the 2007 Italian reissue on BTF.